josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Associate model management account command](media/associate-model-management.png)

 3. Set the environment.
 This sets the context for the remaining commands.
-The <environment name> is the value used in Exercise 1, Task 4, Step 8 above.
-The <yourresourcegroupname> value should be your lab resource group.
+The **yourclustername** is the value used in Exercise 1, Task 4, Step 13 above.
+The **yourresourcegroupname** value should be your lab resource group.

     ```bash
     az ml env set -n <yourclustername> -g <yourresourcegroupname>